Keyboard shortcuts

 Description of the command.

-description: example description
+description: with description

 Group